holzachr/sanremo-linux/README.md

 ## The card's ressources

+Depending on the configuration through the ADF and the Reference Disk, you can choose among the following ressources:

 I/O 0x1C00..1FFF / 0x2000..23FF / 0x2400..27FF / 0x2800..2BFF

 IRQ 10 / 11 / 12 / 15